 Kids’ Winter Crafts

-Paper Plate Penguin Craft – This penguin craft is a fun activity for kids of all ages!
-All you need is some paint, scissors, and glue to create an adorable penguin.
-The end result will be a delightfully creative paper plate penguin that kids can proudly display in their rooms!
+Paper Plate Penguin Craft—This penguin craft is a fun activity for kids of all ages!
+All you need is paint, scissors, and glue to create an adorable penguin.
+The result will be a delightfully creative paper plate penguin that kids can proudly display in their rooms!

-Snowy Owl Contact Paper Craft – This snow owl suncatcher craft is a great activity for kids!
+Snowy Owl Contact Paper Craft—This snowy owl suncatcher craft is a great activity for kids!
 It’s easy to make and puts a cheerful touch on any window.
-Kids will have fun making it and then watching as the sunlight streams in through their bright new suncatcher!
+Kids will have fun making it and watching as the sunlight streams in through their bright new suncatcher!

 Winter Kids’ Activities

-Kids will have tons of fun with these walrus worksheets!
-Not only do they help children practice handwriting, but they also help them recognize the letter W and develop their scissor-cutting skills.
+Kids will have tons of fun with these Walrus worksheets!
+They not only help children practice handwriting, but they also help them recognize the letter W and develop their scissor-cutting skills.
 These worksheets are designed to promote age-appropriate learning in a fun way.

 Share With Us